We’ve got an awesome Student Success Story to share with you today!

 How did you overcome that?

-Obviously, I bought the 30 Days or Less to VA Success course. 🙂 In all honesty, I was looking for something that would list out all the to-dos for me, but was built by someone with character and a realistic perspective on what’s necessary to be successful.
+Obviously, I joined Gina’s VA training program. 🙂 In all honesty, I was looking for something that would list out all the to-dos for me, but was built by someone with character and a realistic perspective on what’s necessary to be successful.

 It’s general knowledge that 20 percent of your effort creates 80 percent of your success.
 The VA course focuses most of the “marketing” part on just connecting with people and sharing how you can help (with consistency and persistence!).
 Super simple, but so important for success.